dragonstw/socialnets18/assignments/submission 3.md

 I have changed the numofnodes several times and I have been able to observe the size of the network and how fast it grew one interesting fact is that the giant components composes of all nodes in a maximum of 10 connections pernode mostly less than 5 even though the edges randomly form as described in the documentation.By the time that the run is over, the clustering cooficient will be exactly one.
 And the connection pernode will be equal to the num-node.

+##Conclusion
+In conclusion I have leaned a lot from this assignement and tried many models as well that are not required in the assignment.